 Finally, follow up.
 Call the school to verify they’ve received your letter.
 Don’t be pushy, but show that it’s important to you and that you really want to attend their school.

 Negotiate your financial aid package

 Even if you don’t have grounds to appeal your financial aid package, you may still try to negotiate for more money.
 That’s right—you can simply ask a college for more money.
 When you do, make sure to show the gap between your EFC and what the school is asking you to pay.
 This strategy, especially for new students, could help you to land tuition discounts.

 The good news is that you don’t have to negotiate on your own.
 Did you know you can actually negotiate for more funding with your college?
-Download the Mos app to get help from a coach on your negotiation––all for free.
+Download the Mos app to get help from an advisor on your negotiation––all for free.

 Get a part-time job